carueda/tscfg/readme.md

     which will make all verifications about required settings and associated types.
     In particular, as is typical with Config use, an exception will be thrown if this verification fails.

-2. then, while enjoying full type safety and the code completion and navigation capabilities of your IDE:
+2. Then, while enjoying full type safety and the code completion and navigation capabilities of your editor or IDE:

     ```java
     String path    = cfg.endpoint.path;